You have no items in your shopping cart.

-The fragrance is a term created to protect a company’s “secret formula” i.e. their own proprietary blend of scents.
+The fragrance is a term created to protect a company’s “secret formula” i.e. their proprietary blend of scents.
 Nowadays fragrance is used to describe more than 3,000 compounds, many of which are known allergens and/or xenohormones.
 Some are even suspected to have potential side effects on the reproductive and respiratory system.
 So, is there a way for you to find out what is the exact type of fragrance the manufacturer used?
-Unfortunately, no.
+Unfortunately, no!

-Often used in combo with its “relatives” methylchloroisothiazolinone and benzisothiazolinone, methylisothiazolinone (referred to as MIT) is yet another very powerful and widely used preservative, loved by the industry, primarily because of its low cost.
+Often used in combo with its “relatives” methylchloroisothiazolinone and benzisothiazolinone, methylisothiazolinone (referred to as MIT) is yet another very powerful and widely used preservative, loved by the skincare industry, primarily because of its low cost.

-In spite of the fact that methylisothiazolinone is indeed a very potent biocide (a chemical substance capable of killing/suppressing the growth of bacteria and fungi), it is also “famous” for being a strong irritant and sensitizer.
+Even though methylisothiazolinone is indeed a very potent biocide (a chemical substance capable of killing/suppressing the growth of bacteria and fungi), it is also “famous” for being a strong irritant and sensitizer.
 Methylisothiazolinone can cause allergic reactions, contact dermatitis, and even nerve damage.

-In the past few years, there have been a lot of discussions in regard to MIT’s safety and after the conduction of several studies, it’s been stated that MIT has a toxic effect on developing neurons, even in relatively low concentrations.
+In the past few years, there have been a lot of discussions about MIT’s safety and after the conduction of several studies, it’s been stated that MIT has a toxic effect on developing neurons, even in relatively low concentrations.
 This led to certain changes in the regulatory requirements towards European manufacturers, in terms of maximum concentration allowed for leave-on products (like hand creams and body lotions).
 Do manufacturers stick to these requirements? – We can only guess.

 Though the long-term neurotoxic effects of chronic, low-concentration exposure have not been studied thoroughly, we’d rather not take the risk.
 Better safe than sorry.